Badarkhali Union

 Badarkhali (বদরখালী) is a village in southeastern Bangladesh and a Union Parishad.
-Built on the banks of the Moheshkhali Channel, and has a population of over 47,000.
+Built on the banks of the Moheshkhali Channel, it has a population of over 45,000.
 It is located 120 km south of Chittagong and in Cox's Bazar District.
 The modern Badarkhali derives its name from Badar Shah.
-In 1340 Badar Shah and the twelve Awlias, along with the Sufi general Syed Nasiruddin defeated King Achak Narayan of Tungachal and established Muslim rule there.
+In 1340, Badar Shah and the twelve Awlias, along with the Sufi general Syed Nasiruddin, defeated King Achak Narayan of Taraf and established Muslim rule there.

 Geography and climate

-Badarkhali is located at 21.7193635 °N, 91.9499643 °E. It has 5,000 household units and total area about 9 square kilometer.
-The main river flowing on Badarkhali is Moheshkhali channel.
+Badarkhali is located at 21.71936°N, 91.94996°E. It has 5,000 household units and a total area of about 9 square kilometres.
+The main river flowing on Badarkhali is the Moheshkhali channel.

-It is surrounded by Dorbeshkhata on the north, and Moheshkhali Channel on the south, east and west.
+It is surrounded by Dorbeshkhata on the north, and Moheshkhali Channel on the south, east, and west.